 Even more technology comes into play with digital communication that is geared toward a mechanical worker.
 Despite the huge leaps in automation, machines still rely on physical cues to do their jobs efficiently.
 Some warehouse robots move quickly from one area to another by using a camera to scan QR codes that are printed on a floor or rack label.
 Those QR codes contain information that the robot uses to complete tasks and instruct the robot on working space, distances, and product locations.
 The company Swisslog has a fleet of automated guiding vehicles (AGVs) that use QR codes that are placed on the floor and are controlled by a computerized warehouse management system.
 Barcodes are also used in floor marking and rack organization to add another level of efficiency for both bot and human workers.

 Safety communication for human warehouse workers to follow can also be achieved with floor tape.
 A variety of floor marking tapes is commonly used in warehouses to visually mark specific work areas and paths.
 Mark floors that allow human employees to know where to stand to be safe or to create a safe-working boundary.
 OSHA does not regulate floor marking colors, so a company can use what is suitable for their message needs.
-OSHA addresses floor marking in their standard on materials handling and storage (29 CFR 1910.176).
+OSHA addresses floor marking in its standard on materials handling and storage (29 CFR 1910.176).
 For more details on rules and regulations, including how to choose the best floor marking for your facility, download our Floor Marking Guide.

 Prepare for a Safer Workplace Future